nborrmann/gcds-docker/README.md

 ```
 and follow the instructions.
 The script attempts a dry-run sync after authenticating.

-The OAuth token survives a `restart` but after re-build the image the `auth.sh` script needs to be called again.
+The OAuth token survives a `restart` but after re-building the image the `auth.sh` script needs to be called again.

 ## Volumes